teresko/palladium/README.md

 In context of this library, an `Identity` is a named resource, that you can claim to own by providing a secret, which has been associated with this identity.
 At any given moment a user account can have multiple active identities (same account can have multiple ways to log in).
 And you have an ability to deactivate any specific identity or all identities, that have been associated with a specific&nbsp;account.

+The current version of the library contains 3 different identity types:

+ - **EmailIdentity**: your basic form of email + password authentication approach
+ - **NonceIdentity**: single-use authentication
+ - **CookieIdentity**: used for "relogin" and always contains a parent identity's id (either one-time or email)

 ## Installation

 You can add the library to your project using composer with following command: